albertoSoto/streaming-magnolia/README.md

 - Point react-module/src/constants.js to your magnolia instance
 - Enable CORS on your browser
 - Go for "npm start" task
+- Browse you content and start watching films!

 ## Components provided

 > Project target: Rendering engine

+- The spring 5 rendering controller with header control for asset streaming has been a very tough target.
+It has been one of the most challenging targets I have ever done.
+- URI: {magnolia-server}/.spring/streaming?fileRQ=${damAssetURI}

 > Light module: A controller with demo files is included
-- Although the main concept of the project is not providing webcomponents there are base components as an example to work with it.
+- Although the main concept of the project is not providing webComponents there are base components as an example to work with it.
+- Path : /light-modules/light-streaming

 > Content app: A content app is created to manage your video assets

 - It will help you check faster how it works!
 - You can consume data through rest api
+- Path: Edit apps > Streaming

 > React app: Popcorn time is on magnolia

 - Compile the react app pointing it to your magnolia instance
+- Path: /react-module/dist/streaming-react.html

 > Magnolia CORS filter and anonymous user roles

+If you will not need the rest point PLEASE **delete the following files**:

+- mgnl-bootstrap/streaming-magnolia/userroles.anonymous.xml
+- mgnl-bootstrap/streaming-magnolia/config.server.filters.addCORSHeaders.xml

 ## Behaviour